General Dentistry · Edgecliff

 Surgical extraction: Required for broken, impacted, or difficult-to-access teeth.
 May involve a small incision.

 Following extraction, post-operative instructions are provided.
 Swelling and discomfort for 2–3 days is common, managed with analgesics.
-Replacement options (implant, bridge, denture, or no replacement) are discussed at consultation.

 Dry socket in a small number of patients, particularly smokers.
 Causes significant pain around day 3.
 Treatable.